asantos2000/katacoda-scenarios/istio/deploy-istio-on-kubernetes/step1.md

-To start, launch the Kubernetes cluster.
-This will launch a two-node Kubernetes cluster with one master and one node.

-`launch.sh`{{execute}}
+Kubernetes is already started and running, mybe take a few minutes to get everything up and running.
+Check the health of the cluster.

 #### Health Check

-Once started, you can get the status of the cluster with `kubectl cluster-info`{{execute}}
+You can get the status of the cluster with `kubectl cluster-info`{{execute}} and `kubectl get pods --all-namespaces`{{execute}}